FEIBA Support / Doctor Q&A

 - How do patients and caregivers deal with inhibitors?

-- How do you explain inhibitors to your patients and their families?
+- How does a hematologist explain inhibitors to patients and their families?

-- How does FEIBA help patients with inhibitors?
+- How does FEIBA help to control bleeds in patients with inhibitors?

 - How important is family support in dealing with inhibitors?